Particular/docs.particular.net/architecture/aws/data-stores.md

 :heavy_minus_sign: Cons:

-- Can be difficult to predict costs
+- Data modeling as well as [saga design](https://docs.particular.net/nservicebus/sagas/concurrency#high-load-scenarios-redesign-the-sagas) can impact cost making it difficult to predict
-- Limited storage capacity for individual items
+- Limited storage capacity for [individual items](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ServiceQuotas.html#limits-items)
-- Can not query if no indexes are available
+- Queries and scans require indexes to be created

 [**Try the NServiceBus DynamoDB sample →**](/samples/aws/dynamodb-simple/)

 ## Amazon Aurora

-[Amazon Aurora](https://aws.amazon.com/rds/aurora/) is a relational database service provided by Amazon Web Services (AWS), compatible with MySQL and PostgreSQL.
+[Amazon Aurora](https://aws.amazon.com/rds/aurora/) is a relational database service, compatible with MySQL and PostgreSQL.
 It is designed to offer high performance, durability, and availability for database applications.
 Aurora uses a distributed and fault-tolerant architecture, providing automatic replication and failover capabilities to enhance data reliability and reduce downtime.

 :heavy_plus_sign: Pros: